bmathews/servo-ui/README.md

 servo-ui
 ========

-Simple desktop application for controlling servos.
+Simple desktop application for controlling servos, built with node-webkit.

 Currently only supports pololu servo controllers and a PS3 controller.